mojaloop/helm/README.md

     The `--devel` flag can also be supplied to `helm search` and `helm upgrade` commands.

+    Development versions can be specified in a `requirements.yaml` file if you're using Mojaloop as a child chart.

 ## Upgrading Deployments from Repo

 `helm upgrade --debug <release-name> --repo=http://mojaloop.io/helm/repo <chart_name>`